scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 This post was inspired by listening to the February 19, 2019, [Kubernetes Podcast](https://kubernetespodcast.com/), ["Ingress, with Tim Hockin."](https://kubernetespodcast.com/episode/041-ingress/) The Kubernetes Podcast is turning out to be a very well done podcast overall, and well worth the listen.
-In the Ingress episode, the podcast interviews Tim Hockin who's one of the original Kubernetes co-founders, a team lead on the Kubernetes predecessor Borg/Omega, and is still very active within the Kubernetes community such as chairing the [Kubernetes Network Special Interest Group](https://github.com/kubernetes/community/tree/master/sig-network) that currently own the Ingress specification.
+In the Ingress episode, the podcasters interview Tim Hockin who's one of the original Kubernetes co-founders, a team lead on the Kubernetes predecessor Borg/Omega, and is still very active within the Kubernetes community such as chairing the [Kubernetes Network Special Interest Group](https://github.com/kubernetes/community/tree/master/sig-network) that currently own the Ingress resource specification.
 Tim talks in the podcast about the history of the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), current developments around Ingress, and proposed futures.
 This talk inspired me to reflect on both Ingress Controllers (realizes the implementation of Ingress manifest) and Ingress the concept (allow client outside the Kubernetes cluster to access services running in